cs4s/2019/ai/sessions/intro/presentation/introductions/intro.md

 # Sessions (Before Lunch)

-- **Representing Data and Identifying Features**
+- **Representing and Collecting Data**
 	- The importance of data
-	- Identifying features when creating solutions
+	- Identifying attributes when creating solutions
 - **Journey to School**
 	- Crowdsourcing data
 	- Evaluating a model